siemensikkema/styleguide/README.md

     services.register(contentConfig)
 ```

-> If you don't customize the content configuration you can ommit this file.
+> If you don't customize the content configuration you can omit this file.

 ### databases.swift